lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 # Architecture

-{{fig-arch}} shows the high-level communication pattern of the passport model where the attester transmits the evidence in the CSR to the RA and the CA. The verifier processes the received evidence and computes an attestation result, which is then processed by the RA/CA prior to the certificate issuance.
+{{fig-arch}} shows the high-level communication pattern of the RATS passport model where the attester transmits the evidence in the CSR to the RA and the CA. The verifier processes the received evidence and computes an attestation result, which is then processed by the RA/CA prior to the certificate issuance.

 Note that the verifier is a logical role that may be included in the RA/CA product.
-In this case the interaction between the relying party and the verifier are local.
-The verifier functionality can, however, also be kept separate from the RA/CA functionality.
-For example, security concerns may require parsers of evidence formats to be separated from the core CA functionality.
+In this case the Relying Party and Verifier collapse into a single entity.
+The verifier functionality can, however, also be kept separate from the RA/CA functionality, such as a utility or library provided by the device manufacturer.
+For example, security concerns may require parsers of evidence formats to be logically or physically separated from the core CA functionality.

 ~~~
                               .-------------.